A world where every birth is wanted

 Children by choice, not chance

 Marie Stopes International exists to bring quality family planning and reproductive healthcare to the world’s poorest and most vulnerable people, ensuring that their lives are not at risk from pregnancies they would rather have avoided.
-We’ve been delivering modern contraception, post-abortion care and, where permitted, safe abortion for over 30 years and work in 41 countries.
-Our work saves the lives of over 30 women a day.
+We’ve been delivering modern contraception, post-abortion care and, where permitted, safe abortion for over 40 years.

-We operate a social business model.
-This means we focus on ensuring a sustainable, consumer-centred model for delivering sexual and reproductive health services and achieving our social mission.
+We operate a social business model, meaning we focus on ensuring a sustainable, consumer-centred model for delivering sexual and reproductive health services and achieving our social mission.
 In some countries, such as in Australia, our work generates surplus profits which are used to expand our reach, improve our services or products and subsidise our global social mission.

 In Australia we operate a network of clinics called, Dr Marie, and a not-for-profit pharmaceutical company MS Health, which aims to bring innovative family planning products to give Australian women and men greater choice.